Arizona Telecommunications Equipment Distribution Program (AzTEDP)

 The State of Arizona provides telecommunications devices at no cost to residents of the State of Arizona who need assistance communicating on the phone.

-Applicants can qualify as Deaf, Deaf-Blind, Hard of Hearing or Speech Impaired.
+Applicants can qualify as Deaf, Deaf-Blind, Hard of Hearing or Speech Challenged.

 Do you need help communicating on the phone?
 AzTEDP can help.